How Many Strawberries Can You Eat on Keto

 Keto Strawberry Jam is a sweet, delicious spread perfect for the keto diet.
 With only two ingredients, it's an easy-to-make treat that will satisfy you without breaking your diet.

 Combine one cup of fresh or frozen strawberries with two tablespoons of sugar substitute in a saucepan over medium heat.
-Cook until the fruit has broken down and the mixture has thickened, about 10 minutes.

 Allow to cool before transferring to a jar or container; refrigerate for up to one week.
 Enjoy this jam on low-carb bread, keto pancakes, or waffles, or spread it on fresh berries for a tasty snack.

-No matter how you enjoy it, Keto Strawberry Jam will become your new favorite treat!
+No matter how you enjoy it, keto strawberry jam will become your new favorite treat!

 Keto Strawberry Cake

-If you're looking for a delicious dessert that is keto-friendly, look no further than Keto Strawberry Cake.
 This sweet and moist cake is made with fresh or frozen strawberries and almond flour, making it an excellent option for those on the keto diet.

 To make this tasty treat, preheat your oven to 350 degrees F. Combine the almond flour, baking powder, salt, and sugar substitute in a medium bowl.